Prepare now for PCI 4.0 with help from AWA. Get Started

 social media

-Mining Social Media – In a social engineering attack that mines social media information, the attacker will use various social media platforms to collect data about their target.
+Social Media Mining – In a social engineering attack that mines social media information, the attacker will use various social media platforms to collect data about their target.
 This data can be used to create a profile of the target, which can then be used to exploit their trust.

 Physical Mining – This kind of attack uses physical means to gather information from a target location.
 One type of physical mining would be dumpster diving, or looking through trash for sensitive information.
 It may also involve stealing information from a person’s office or home.